Acercandr0/Ventanas-Once/README.md

 # Ventanas Once 3.0 🦅

-#### ⚠️ README FIRST
+#### ⚠️ README FIRST ⚠️
-The Start Menu and Action Center are configured for a 2880x1800 pixel resolution with 200% scaling.
+- The Start Menu and Action Center are configured for a 2880x1800 pixel resolution with 200% scaling.

-The Start Menu's styling is specifically for Windows 11's new design, using updated targets, so it might not work correctly with the older Start Menu layout.
+- The Start Menu's styling is **specifically for Windows 11's new design** (Insider program), using updated targets, so it might not work correctly with the older Start Menu layout.

-If your screen has a different resolution (for example, 1920x1080), you'll need to adjust the targets and styles that affect their position to ensure correct functionality and proper display.
+- If your screen has a different resolution (for example, 1920x1080), you'll need to adjust the targets and styles that affect their position to ensure correct functionality and proper display.

 #### Table of contents
 * [🔗 Links](#-links)